FakeManiGH/lightbox-overlay-general/README.md

 # LightBox Overlay - LBOgeneral</h1>

-Lightbox Overlay (general) is modern and simple image lightbox for all code projects that use HTML elements or accept HTML attributes.
+Lightbox Overlay - General is modern and simple image lightbox for all code projects that use HTML elements or accept HTML attributes.

+For **React Projects**, use [LBOreact](#https://github.com/FakeManiGH/lightbox-overlay-react).

 ![Lightbox preview image](lbo-preview-image.jpg "San Juan Mountains")